octokit/octokit.js/docs/src/pages/api/00_usage.md

   previews: ['jean-grey', 'symmetra'],
 ```

-In order to use Ocotkit with GitHub Enterprise, set the `baseUrl` option.
+In order to use Octokit with GitHub Enterprise, set the `baseUrl` option.

 ```js
   baseUrl: 'https://api.github.com',